Super-sensing: 100-Fold enhancement in THz time-domain spectroscopy contrast via superoscillating waveform shaping: Introduction

 In this article, we examine the application of time-domain THz superoscillations to linear optical sensing.
 THz optical sensing and imaging have been fruitfully employed in a number of fields\cite{el2013review, pickwell2006biomedical, yu2019medical, bessou2012advantage}.
 For example, it has been demonstrated that THz spectroscopy can be used to characterize and discriminate human cancer cell lines\cite{cao2021characterization}, while both transgenic soybean seeds \cite{liu2016discrimination} and rice \cite{xu2015discrimination} can be distinguished from their more conventional cousins using THz light.
-In such sensing applications, we exploit the light wave's ability to provide contrast between two samples with similar optical properties.
-This contrast is a function of $both$ the samples' optical properties and the light used to distinguish them.
-Therefore, we ask the following question: how should we shape the input optical waveform $E_0(t)$ to achieve the maximum contrast between the output optical waveforms $E_1(t)$ and $E_2(t)$ transmitted by the samples 1 and 2, Fig.~\ref{fig:global1}(a)?
-The wave transmission is governed solely by the linear optical response of the samples.
-In our optical setup, the input wave $E_0(t)$ is constructed as an interference waveform combining several fundamental quasi-sinusoidal harmonics with the possibility to set arbitrary relative amplitudes and phases between them\cite{mccaul153803}.
+In biomedical applications, THz imaging of skin burns can be used to accurately predict wound healing outcomes \cite{khani_accurate_2022, khani_triage_2023}.
+THz imaging also allows the mapping of corneal hydration, which can be used to detect increased intraocular pressure \cite{chen_non-contact_2021}.
+In such sensing and imaging applications, we exploit the light wave's ability to provide contrast between two samples with similar optical properties.
+This contrast is a function of \textit{both} the samples' optical properties and the light used to distinguish them.
+We therefore ask the following question: in the scenario illustrated by Fig.~\ref{fig:global1}(a), how should the input optical waveform $E_0(t)$ be shaped such that the maximum contrast is achieved between each of two samples' output waveforms $E_1(t)$ and $E_2(t)$?
+In this optical setup, the input wave $E_0(t)$ is constructed as an interference waveform combining several fundamental quasi-sinusoidal harmonics with the possibility to set arbitrary relative amplitudes and phases between them\cite{mccaul153803}, and the wave transmission is governed solely by the linear optical response of the samples.

 We find that the waveform that maximizes the contrast between optically similar samples is a superoscillation.
 We find a 100-fold increase in the optical contrast both in the numerically simulated and in the experimentally measured propagation of superoscillations through the two samples.
 This superoscillation advantage is achieved in a short observation window in the time domain, shorter than some of the longer periods of the fundamental harmonics.
 Both these findings translate directly into significant advances in THz time-domain imaging technology.